Patella Enthesopathy

 Patella enthesopathy is usually not serious, but it can become persistent if you ignore symptoms and keep overloading the tendon attachment.
 Most people improve with staged rehabilitation, smart load changes, and time for tissue adaptation.

 In many cases, the condition is manageable and does not need injections or surgery.
-However, if pain keeps flaring with sport, limits stairs, or affects daily function, early treatment can shorten recovery and help prevent long-term irritation.
+However, if pain keeps flaring with sport, limits stairs, or affects daily function, early treatment can help reduce repeated irritation.

 Patella enthesopathy often develops when tendon load rises faster than the tissue can adapt.
 This is common in sports that involve jumping, sprinting, change of direction, repeated squatting, or heavy gym work.